- Energy consumption and environmental impact of baggage handling systems

 - Advantages of SiC semiconductors, including their higher efficiency, higher switching frequency and longevity

-In baggage handling systems, frequency converters are used to control and regulate the speed of the baggage conveyor belt of a modern system.
-For this purpose, a frequency converter provides the required voltage and frequency at the output as a pulse-pause pattern to control the electric drive, but this method has a negative effect on electromagnetic radiation, which requires cable shielding of the motor cable.
+In baggage handling systems, frequency inverters are used to control and regulate the speed of the baggage conveyor belt of a modern system.
+For this purpose, a frequency inverter provides the required voltage and frequency at the output as a pulse-pause pattern to control the electric drive, but this method has a negative effect on electromagnetic radiation, which requires cable shielding of the motor cable.
 This cable shielding has a negative impact on the cost of the motor connection cable, and on installation due to its greater weight and stiffness.
 If the baggage handling system and its connecting cables extend over longer distances, cost-intensive sinusoidal filters are usually also required to reduce the harmonic content and ensure power transmission.

-Silicon carbide semiconductors (SiC), which are still in the pre-development stage, could play an important role in frequency converters in the future, as they offer promising advantages over conventional silicon semiconductors.
+Silicon carbide semiconductors (SiC), which are still in the pre-development stage, could play an important role in frequency inverters in the future, as they offer promising advantages over conventional silicon semiconductors.
 The switching frequency of silicon carbide semiconductors (SiC) can be increased to 128kHz, which significantly reduces the pulse-pause pattern at the output of the frequency converter, thereby also significantly reducing spurious emissions without increasing losses within the switching electronics.
 The improved electrical properties and higher power density of SiC semiconductors allow smaller and lighter designs compared to conventional semiconductors.
 This even enables the integration of miniature sinusoidal filters, which Lenze has impressively demonstrated in an initial research project based on the i950 servo inverter series, and now provides a harmonic sinusoidal voltage at the output.
 What may seem technically complex means that users can now use unshielded, less expensive and more flexible motor connection cables, regardless of the required cable length, which reduces installation costs and effort.
 This novel concept reduces losses by 15% in the entire drive train by eliminating motor-side charging losses, thus helping to conserve resources and reduce operating costs.
 Currently, however, SiC semiconductors are still more cost-intensive than traditional silicon semiconductors, due to a more complex manufacturing process and still low demand.
 As SiC technology continues to develop and demand increases, costs will decrease and challenges will be overcome, leading to wider application of SiC semiconductors in converters.

 The role of recycling and sustainable materials